w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - Create thicker, more powerful front ends
 - Embrace third-party services (e.g., security)

-FaaS is not a silver bullet
+FaaS is not a silver bullet.

 - *Not appropriate for latency-sensitive applications*
 - Strict specific service-level agreements